BA in Digital Film: Production Emphasis

 Careers

-In the world of TV and film production, it’s common for new graduates to get their foot in the door by first working as an intern or production assistant.
-GCU strives to graduate professionals who are skilled communicators and networkers, which may be beneficial as you work toward your career goals.
+In the world of TV and film production, new graduates may get their foot in the door by first working as an intern or production assistant.
+We strive to graduate professionals who are skilled communicators and networkers, which may be beneficial as you work toward your career goals.

-Arts and entertainment can be a dynamic career field, full of diverse possibilities.
-If you choose to pursue a career that requires a digital film degree with a production emphasis or television, career opportunities related to this degree may include:
+Arts and entertainment is a field full of diverse possibilities.
+If you choose to pursue a career that requires a digital film degree with a production emphasis, career opportunities related to this degree may include:

 Director (film, television, industrial)